microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy.md

 # Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy

 ## SYNOPSIS
-The unique identifier of the Azure Active Directory identity that last modified the workflow.
+The unique identifier of the Microsoft Entra identity that last modified the workflow.

 ## SYNTAX